 Welcome Well, I found out some more information about alleged meaning behind The Twelve Days of Christmas song, which I started discussing earlier this week.
 I’ll share what I found out and let you decide if it’s literal or trivial.
 I will also bring our carol back around for some scriptural discussion and share my last #easyholidayhome recipe for the week.
-Thanks for joining me.
-Note–I may receive a small compensation from affiliate links found on this blog post.
-For further information, please see my Terms and Disclosure page.

 Food For Thought So, I came across a whole different explanation about the meaning of the lyrics for The Twelve Days of Christmas.
 I found the following information at Ethics Daily from 2010, but it makes sense to me, considering the time period.
 Leigh Grant, who wrote and illustrated a children’s book about “The Twelve Days,” said the gifts are popular parts of medieval feasts, often held during Twelfth Night celebrations.
 The birds were eaten while the pipers, drummers, and lords entertained the guests.
 The five golden rings in the song refer not to jewelry, but to ring-necked pheasants.
 Feasts and entertainment are common features of holiday celebrations, both secular and religious.
 As for the theological symbolism behind the numbered treasures, the ten lords are supposedly referring to The Ten Commandments.
 But in my ongoing search for information, I am finding more and more sources that dispute that this Christmas carol offers any hidden religious meaning.